stenno/NodeHack/README.md

 2.  **Status**

-    The status window, also known as botl (bottom line), contains the name of the character, their attributes and game information
+    The status window, also known as botl (bottom line), contains the name of the character, their attributes and game information.

-    > [Stenno the Warrior            ] St:18/12 Dx:15 Co:19 In:10 Wi:10 Ch:13 Lawful   lvl:15 $:0 HP:142(142) Pw:20(20) AC:-11 Xp:14 T:10160 Satiated
+    > Nodehack the Stripling        St:16 Dx:13 Co:17 In:8 Wi:13 Ch:8 Lawful           lvl:1 $:0 HP:16(16) Pw:2(2) AC:6 Xp:1 T:1

 3.  **Map**